(The entire book appears at this link with chapters added after appearing online:

 dance hall.
 “That’s a restaurant?” queries Tyger in amazement.

 “Oh yeah.
 Great food.
-They have disco at night, but they set
+They have disco at night.
+Set

 store over there,” pointing across the center to a small